kondukto-io/kdt/README.md

 Following flags are valid for all commands of KDT.

 `--async`: Starts an asynchronous scan that won't block process to wait for scan to finish.
-KDT will exit gracefully when scan get started successfully.
+KDT will exit gracefully when scan gets started successfully.

 `--insecure`: If provided, client skips verification of server's certificates and host name.
 In this mode, TLS is susceptible to man-in-the-middle attacks.
 Not recommended unless you really know what you are doing!